 The Pd material, for comparison, has interesting performances (but, still now, at poor reproducibility level), about anomalous excess heat generation.
 The reproducibility increases, e.g., when the surface is nano-coated, multilayer geometry, with proper multiple materials (like Th, nano-Pd, Sr salts, colloidal silica, as we introduced since 2002).

-In addition alloys, like Pd{95} - Y_5 , by Tanaka K.K.
-(Japan), provided ultra-short time D_2 absorption: only 8 sec to get a R/Ro ratio of 2.2 (i.e. D/Pd of about 0.7) at 25°C in gaseous environment.
+In addition alloys, like Pd95-Y5, by Tanaka K.K.-Japan, provided ultra-short time D2 absorption: only 8 sec to get a R/Ro ratio of 2.2 (i.e. D/Pd of about 0.7) at 25°C in gaseous environment.
 Related excess heat was also observed.
-Ro is the value of resistance of element, virgin, i.e. without H_2 or D_2 absorption.

 The main drawbacks of Pd are: high cost, very strong sensitivity to embrittlement problems (due to H_2 or D_2 absorption/desorption).
-Such last aspect is the weakest point on the use of thin (Φ =50-100μm) and long wires, as experienced by Preparata's group (Italy; since 1995) and later ourselves: the wires break quite frequently, and, most ironically, almost in coincidence with the production of excess heat.

-The embrittlement problems happen both in electrolytic and gaseous environments when the material is cycled at temperatures (< 350° C for pure Pd) where α and β phases of Pd are separated.
+Such last aspect is the weakest point on the use of thin (Φ =50-100μm) and long wires, as experienced by Preparata's group (since 1995) and later ourselves: the wires break quite frequently, and, as a main irony, almost in coincidence with the production of excess heat.
+The embrittlement problems happen both in electrolytic and gaseous environments when the material is cycled at temperatures (< 350° C for pure Pd) where the α and β phases of Pd are separated.